nextleap-project/countermitm/source/inband-cc.rst

 Inclusion in Messages
 ---------------------

-Every mail has the Autocrypt header as usual:
+Every mail has the Autocrypt header as usual.

-   autocrypt: ...
+   Autocrypt: addr="..."
+     keydata="..."

+In addition we include a header for the latest CC block in the encrypted and signed part of the message:

+   GossipClaims: imprint=<my last CC block head imprint>

 A gossip header includes these additional non-critical attributes:

+   Autocrypt-Gossip: addr="..."
+     keydata="..."
-   autocrypt-gossip: addr="..." _ccsecret=<vrf value for the claim>
+     _ccsecret=<vrf value for the claim in my last block>
+     _ccdata=<claim data that can be decrypted with ccsecret>
+     _ccproof=<proof of inclusion for the key>
      _cchead=<latest head imprint from the peers chain if any>

-- _ccsecret allows lookup and decryption of the corresponding entry in the CC block.
+- _ccsecret: allows lookup and decryption of the corresponding entry in  CC block.
+- _ccdata: encrypted blob as included in the claim chain.
+  Can be decrypted with H_2(_ccsecret).
   The entry itself contains:
   * the fingerprint of the peers public key included in the gossip.
     ( Linking the gossip to the head imprint )